No Bake Snickerdoodle Energy Bites

 Soft and chewy no-bake energy bites with a sweet cinnamon-sugar coating.
-Vegan, Paleo, and Gluten-Free, and can be made Keto, these snickerdoodle donut holes make the perfect protein balls for a healthy snack to enjoy any time of the day.
+These snickerdoodle flavored treats make the perfect protein balls for a healthy snack to enjoy any time of the day.

-Are you ready to kick off the New Year on a healthy foot?!
-These no-bake energy bites are the perfect healthy treat.
+Are you ready to kick off the New Year with some healthy treats?
+These delicious and easy to make no-bake energy bites are the perfect snack to prep and store in your freezer.

 They’re soft, gooey, and just the right amount of density to give them just the right amount of chew.